 - For applicants traveling for charity purposes.

-- For U.S government employees travelling for official business
+- For US government employees traveling for official business.

-- For parents, siblings, spouse, and children of a U.S government employee who was killed in the line of duty, and the family is travelling to attend the funeral or burial
+- For parents, siblings, spouse, and children of a US government employee who was killed in the line of duty, and the family is traveling to attend the funeral or burial.

 US Nonimmigrant Visa Reciprocity Fees

-Another factor which determines how much is a visa to USA for the nonimmigrant category are the reciprocity fees.
+Another factor which determines how much is a visa to the USA for the nonimmigrant category are the reciprocity fees.
 These fees are for issuing the visa and for border crossing cards.
 However, immigrant visas do not have reciprocity fees, but only non-immigrant visas do.

-Reciprocity fees depends on the country you are currently residing and applying from, as well as the passport that you have.
-This fee must be paid before you get your passport back from the U.S Embassy.
+Reciprocity fees depend on the country you are currently residing and applying from, as well as the passport that you have.
+This fee must be paid before you get your passport back from the US Embassy.

-There are situations when an applicant does not have to pay a reciprocity fee and that happens in the following instances:
+There are situations when an applicant does not have to pay a reciprocity fee and that happens if the applicant is:

 - Part of international agreements such as members of staff of the UN Headquarters or the UN General Assembly, and their families.